Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Our dedicated Hennick Bridgepoint care team works together to provide you with comprehensive care.

-At Hennick Bridgepoint Hospital, a team of diverse health-care professionals work together to care for our Rehabilitation and Complex Continuing Care patients.
+At Hennick Bridgepoint Hospital, our team of health-care professionals work together to care for our Rehabilitation and Complex Continuing Care patients.

 You may meet some or all of the following team members during your stay or while visiting our outpatient clinics.